The Pandemic Forced Employers to (Finally) Offer Workplace Accommodations

 I have been navigating migraine disorder since my teens, and sleep issues and back pain for years.
 Especially when my period comes, it is not uncommon for me to be bedridden for days.
 And although I can access 15 weeks of sick time according to my union’s collective agreement, I still have an absenteeism warning letter in my HR file (despite not using even close to that allotted time).
 So, in fact, the institution had hired someone with lived experience—but they didn’t know it.
 I wasn’t yet comfortable with identifying as disabled, even to myself.
 When it came to my turn to speak that day, I described myself as a social worker.

 Since then, I have unpacked much of my internalized ableism through my work with students, which helps me cope with the reality of a life with disabilities.
 Over the last 18 months, I have reassured students that their delays with coursework were likely related to limited executive functioning as they attempted to manage the uncertainty of COVID-19—and I realized those insights applied to me too.
-When my chiropractic treatment, an essential tool for managing my chronic pain, was suddenly unavailable because of lockdowns, it was devastating.
+When my chiropractic treatment, an essential tool for managing my chronic pain, was suddenly unavailable because of quarantine, it was devastating.

 When the pandemic hit, I saw an immediate expansion in the academic accommodations deemed “reasonable” for students with disabilities.
 In the past, when students had reported difficulty attending lectures on campus and inquired about the possibility of getting instructors to provide them with recordings for disability-related absences, they were told repeatedly that we were not an online university.
 Those in positions of power, who often lack lived experience of disabilities, were simply unwilling to provide the necessary accommodations.
 Thanks to COVID-19, we have successfully operated remotely for over a year, just like many of us have always known was possible.